How Can I Get Rid of...

 The Health Department will accept mercury-containing products on a limited basis.
 Acceptable products include thermostats, switches, thermometers, blood pressure cuffs and barometers.
 Long fluorescent bulbs and energy-efficient compact fluorescent bulbs, however, will not be accepted but can be disposed of through the Minuteman Household Hazardous Products Facility or at the Universal Waste Shed located at 60 Hartwell Avenue Compost Facility.
 Please call in advance before bringing products in for disposal at 781-698-4522.

 Large metal items like a desk, wood stove, exercise equipment, bed frame or file cabinet may be disposed of curbside or at the Universal Waste Shed located at 60 Hartwell Avenue Compost Facility.
-Call EL Harvey at 800-321-3002 to schedule a pickup.
+Call Capitol Waste Services at 617-569-1718 to schedule a pickup.
 Johnny Carrolls on Waltham Street will accept scrap metal.
 Call 781-861-6060.

 Dried-out latex paint can be disposed of in the trash, or curbside.
 For small amounts, leave the lid off the paint until dry.
 For larger amounts, mix with kitty litter or pour into shallow cardboard boxes lined with a trash bag to dry.
 Dispose of dry paint in the trash.
 Oil-based paint will not be accepted curbside but may be taken to the Minuteman Household Hazardous Products Facility.